Chipotle's E. coli outbreak threatens sales, emboldens critics

 "Even after the company sounds the 'all-clear,' we believe that it will take some time for traffic to return," Maxim Group restaurant analyst Stephen Anderson said in a research note.
 He estimated that the same-restaurant sales hit could be as much as 75 basis points this quarter and 25 basis points in the first quarter of next year.

-Shares in Chipotle, which has had two other food safety lapses this year, closed 1.3 percent lower at $614.98 on Wednesday.
+Shares in Chipotle, which has had two other food safety lapses this year, were down 0.3 percent at $621.36 in midday trading on Wednesday.
 The stock closed at just over $750 on Oct.
 13.

 The Center for Consumer Freedom, a critic of Chipotle backed by the food and beverage industry, on Wednesday took a swipe at the chain with a full page ad in the New York Post reading: "You can't spell 'Chipotle' without 'E. coli'."
 In September, that group ran "Chubby Chipotle" ads criticizing the high calorie counts in some Chipotle dishes.